localpreservation/community/_guides/03-grassroots.md

 ## Resources and Links

-A Blueprint for Lobbying
-by Susan West Montgomery
+- A Blueprint for Lobbying by Susan West Montgomery
-National Trust for Historic Preservation www.preservationbooks.org Advocacy Guru
-Advocacy Associates, LLC. www.advocacyguru.com Effective Communications for Preservation Nonprofit Organizations by Richard McPherson, Debra Ashmore, and Timothy Oleary National Trust for Historic Preservation www.preservationbooks.org
+- Advocacy Guru, Advocacy Associates, LLC. www.advocacyguru.com
+- Effective Communications for Preservation Nonprofit Organizations by Richard McPherson, Debra Ashmore, and Timothy Oleary